 - High fever can cause febrile seizures.
-Although these seizures usually aren't harmful and go away when the fever goes down, you should take your child to the emergency room if he has a seizure.
+Although these seizures usually are not harmful and go away when the fever goes down, you should take your child to the emergency room if they have a seizure.

 - A rash appears as the fever goes away and lasts 3 to 4 days.
 It may look like measles or rubella, with small rose-colored bumps.
 Some of the bumps may have a white ring around them.
 The rash usually appears first on the trunk of the body.
 It may spread to the neck, arms, and legs, but rarely on the face.